By Dr. Silke Nebel, Vice-President, Conservation and Science, Birds Canada

 The State of Canada Birds, 2019 confirmed that Canada has lost nearly 60% of our grassland birds since 1970.
 This is crisis for bird life and sounds an alarm for our broader biodiversity as well.
 But, there is hope thanks to an inspiring new project.

 Prairie grasslands provide essential habitat to prevent the extinction of unique prairie birds and other wildlife.
-The remaining tracts of native prairie grasslands are under threat by the tremendous market pressure on ranchers to plow and cultivate rather than maintain traditional community pastures.
+The vast majority of these grasslands are working landscapes, where Canadian ranchers raise and graze their cattle.
+Grazing is an essential process in keeping grasslands healthy.
+However, the remaining tracts of native prairie grasslands are under threat by the tremendous market pressure on ranchers to plow and cultivate rather than maintain traditional pastures.
+Community pastures that serve local ranching communities and provide large areas of habitat for grassland birds are also under threat from financial and resource extraction pressures.
 The Grassland Conservation Incentives Project will help Canadian ranchers access financial support to conserve native prairie and offset carbon emissions.

 Willet Photo: Pete Davidson